Fitness Model Ainsley Rodriguez Puts On Chesty Display In Sheer Black Top

 “Well said and thanks for the reminder… you are on awesome lady,” one follower gushed, adding a single red heart emoji.

-“Good morning and good afternoon beautiful ainsley,” a second follower added followed by a number of flame and black heart emoji.
+“Good morning and good afternoon beautiful ainsley,” a second follower added, followed by a number of flame and black heart emoji.

 “STUNNING you could wear anything even a bin bag and you would still look BEAUTIFUL,” one more fan excitedly added.

-Last month, The Inquisitr shared that Rodriguez stunned in another sexy all-black look that time in a silky dress that dipped low into her chest, exposing her cleavage to onlookers.
+Last month, The Inquisitr shared that Rodriguez stunned in another sexy all-black silky dress that dipped low into her chest, exposing her cleavage to onlookers.
 The NSFW outfit tied in the middle and showcased the model’s trim waist while it hit well above her knee, exposing her toned and tanned legs.
 It comes as no surprise that the photo generated a ton of likes and comments.